Recess (break): Recess data

 The debate surrounding recess has been around for decades and is still happening today.
 Some people believe that recess is important, while others argue that eliminating recess will lead to better academic achievement.
 Educators, parents, and experts are debating the importance of recess and play time in the school day.
 Data shows that recess has many benefits for students.
-These benefits include increased health, increased test scores, increased attention and social abilities, as well as better behavior.
+These benefits include increased health, increased test scores, increased attention and social abilities, and better behavior.
 This is because during this physical activity, students produce dopamine, a neurotransmitter involved in memory and problem-solving.

-Also, the National Association for the Education of Young Children (NAEYC) advocates for unstructured play, including recess.
+In the US, the National Association for the Education of Young Children (NAEYC) advocates for unstructured play, including recess.
 NAEYC recommends play as a way for children to decrease stress and develop socially.
 But, about 40% of school districts in the United States are doing away with recess.
 Studies show that this lack of free and unstructured play during recess may contribute to the rise in childhood obesity, anxiety and depression among children, as well as attention deficit hyperactivity disorder.

 Childhood obesity and type 2 diabetes

 Childhood obesity and type 2 diabetes are also a major concern as United States youth do not get the physical outlet needed not only for their cognitive development but for their physical health.
 Statistics show that children are getting 50% less physical exploration and activity than decades before.
 Research has shown that spending 60 minutes a day doing physical activity can prevent childhood obesity.

-The U.S. Health and Human Services department also has a guideline for 60 minutes a day of physical activity.
-But, research has shown that only very few children actually meet this national guideline.
+The U.S. Health and Human Services department has a guideline for 60 minutes a day of physical activity.
+Research has shown that only very few children actually meet this national guideline.
 Failure to meet this guideline and exercise daily is leading to harmful health issues for children.
 Recess can be an outlet for students to get some of this physical activity and aid in preventing childhood obesity and diabetes.